Ashurek85/ExcelProcessor/README.md

 # ExcelProcessor

 Wrapper over OpenXML for ease of use.
+No paid license required.
 Offers the functionality to read and generate Excel files

 ## Positioning abstractions
 Position and movement through Excel is done through two abstractions: